blaix/big_secret_files/README.markdown

 possible.

-Uploaded files are kept on the filesystem, not read into memory when uploaded (you can read them later if you want), and they aren't stored in a web-accessible directory.
+Uploaded files are kept on the filesystem, not read into memory when uploaded (you can read them later if you want) using `FileUtils.mv` from the uploaded file temp path to a permanent path scoped by the rails env, model name, attribute name, and record id (original filenames are preserved).
 Because of this, large files are handled with ease, and the code is super simple.

-Original file names are preserved.
+Files are considered "secret" beacuse they aren't stored in a web-accessible directory by default, but you can change that (see below).

 This was originally written for a legacy project.
 I have paid zero attention to making sure it is compatible with Rails 3, but it might be.